By: Chris ⎜ Last updated

 Hotels with pool and/or sauna included free

-None of these hotels offer on-site spa treatments.
-What they do offer is a gym, sauna and maybe a pool that come with the room at no extra charge.
+None of these hotels offer on-site spa treatments, but what they do offer is a gym, sauna and maybe a pool that come with the room at no extra charge.

 Amerikalinjen

-Amerikalinjen doesn't have a pool.
-What it has instead is one of the best hotel saunas in Oslo: a large Finnish sauna that comfortably fits multiple people without feeling cramped, finished in light wood with a proper electric rock heater.
+Amerikalinjen doesn't have a pool, but instead it has one of the best hotel saunas in Oslo.
+A large Finnish sauna that comfortably fits multiple people without feeling cramped, finished in light wood.
 Next to the sauna are heated mosaic reclining beds and showers calibrated to replicate the cold of the Nordic sea for contrast therapy.

-The gym is equally strong.
-It runs 24 hours, stocked with Technogym cardio equipment, a slat treadmill, rowing machines, and a full free-weight section.
-For a hotel gym, it's one of the best in the city.
+The gym is genuinely excellent, one of the best hotel gyms in the city.
+It´s open 24 hours, stocked with Technogym cardio equipment, a slat treadmill, rowing machines, and a full free-weight section.

-Everything is included in the room rate.
-The facilities are not open to non-guests.
-The sauna operates on a split schedule: mornings and late afternoon through evening, with a midday break.
+Everything is included in the room rate, and guests have the facilities for themselves, as the facilities are not open to non-guests.
+The sauna is open mornings and late afternoon through evening, with a midday break.

-One quirk worth knowing: the wellness area entrance is in the basement, right next to the queuing area for Club Gustav, the hotel's live jazz venue.
-On concert nights, you'll pass through a crowd of dressed-up concertgoers while wearing a robe and slippers.
+It's worth being aware that the wellness area entrance is in the basement, right next to the queuing area for Club Gustav, the hotel's live jazz venue.
+On concert nights, you might pass through a crowd of dressed-up concertgoers while wearing a robe and slippers.

 Amerikalinjen: Oslo's Michelin Key boutique hotel